connexcs/docs/docs/calling-card.md

 3. Click **`Save`**.
 3. Enter the phone number (Min: 11, Max 14)
 3. Result Variable: `ivr_destination`
-4. Drag Destination to the second slot, set it to external and enter the following: `${ivr_destination}`
+4. Drag Destination to the second slot on the right, then edit
+4. Select External and enter: `${ivr_destination}`

 **Step 3: Create a DID in the system**
 1. Set the new ScriptForge to the new App